 When you start a new solar installation business there are bound to be a few challenges with the sales process.
 Your sales process may not be fully streamlined in the beginning.

-An ineffective sales process will allow your competition to snatch away your clients, draining away your sales resources and potential revenue!
+An ineffective sales process will allow your competition to steal away your clients, draining away your sales resources and potential revenue!

 So let’s look at some common challenges in solar sales and how we can address them by defining a clear and efficient sales process that can be effectively configured in a solar crm software.

 Your solar sales process always starts with capturing a lead.
 Many people visit your website daily.
 Few of them may be interested in your product.